-If the home really does seem just right for you in spite of the roof, Neil recommends getting an insurance on the home before submitting an offer to buy it.
-This way, you can understand what insurance rate you can expect if you do indeed buy the home.
+If the home really does seem just right for you in spite of the roof, Neil recommends getting an insurance on the home before submitting an offer to buy it through your real estate agent.
+This way, you can understand what insurance rate you can expect if you do indeed start the buying process.

 5. The price is a little too right, Bob

-As with most things in life, if the deal on a house you’re interested in sounds too good to be true, it probably is.
+As with most things in life, if the deal on a piece of real estate you’re interested in sounds too good to be true, it probably is.
 That advice goes double if the buyer’s listing specifies that it’s for sale “as is.”

-A home that’s selling for under market value is discounted for a reason and you need to do some digging to figure out what that reason is.
-It could be a reason you’re ok with like a needed repair you feel confident you can handle, or it could mean the house is besieged by termites and will fall apart on you soon after purchase.
-It’s more than fine to be skeptical in these cases, so go in assuming something’s wrong and don’t make an offer until you get an answer as to what it is.
+A home that’s selling for under market value, or purchase price, is discounted for a reason and you need to do some digging to figure out what that reason is.
+It could be a reason you’re ok with like a needed repair you feel confident you can handle (if you’re a self-made millionaire), or it could mean the house is besieged by termites and will fall apart on you soon after purchase.
+It’s more than fine to be skeptical in these cases, so go in assuming something’s wrong and don’t make an offer until you get an answer from the estate agent as to what it is.

 Your house should be a place you can count on for comfort, not something that stresses you out and empties your bank account within months of moving in.
-Always make sure you do a home inspection before committing to buy, but trust your inspection, too.
-A little due diligence and attention to detail can save you from the stress and cost of buying a home that only seems like your dream home on the surface.
+Always make sure you do a inspection before committing to buy a house, but trust your inspection, too.
+A little due diligence and attention to detail can save you from the stress and cost of a mortgage that only seems like your dream home on the surface.